MicrosoftDocs/cloud-adoption-framework/docs/secure/devsecops-controls.md

 This supports Continuous SDL Practice 7 – Perform Security Testing

 This control focuses on reducing risk from authentication keys and other secrets exposed in code.
 Threat actors have well established expertise and automation to find embedded secrets in code and exploit it.

 The best approach is to use of managed identities and modern authentication protocols instead of keys and secrets when possible.
 While using API keys and secrets has been a traditional coding and testing practice, the preferred method should always be identity-based authentication to resources because of the increased security and lifecycle management.
-This will primarily take the form of using managed identities  (such as Entra ID Managed identities for Azure resources - Managed identities for Azure resources)
+This will primarily take the form of using managed identities, like [Managed identities for Azure resources](/entra/identity/managed-identities-azure-resources/overview)

-If the use of secrets is required, its critical to secure them through their whole lifecycle including their creation, use, regular rotation, and revocation.
-Avoid directly using secrets in code and only store them in a secure key/secret storage system such as Azure Key Vault or a Hardware Security Module (HSM) if necessary.
-Under no circumstances should plain text keys and secrets ever be stored in code (even temporarily!) as these secrets will be found by attackers and exploited.
+If the use of secrets is required, its mandatory to secure them through their whole lifecycle including their creation, use, regular rotation, and revocation.
+Avoid directly using secrets in code and only store them in a secure key/secret storage system such as Azure Key Vault or a Hardware Security Module (HSM) if necessary. **Under no circumstances should plain text keys and secrets ever be stored in code even temporarily!** These secrets will be found by attackers and exploited.

 > [!IMPORTANT]
 > Internal source code repositories are not safe!